 You are Invited to Participate in a Statewide Evaluation of the Mental Health Services Act (MHSA)

 The MHSOAC has contracted with UCLA to conduct a statewide evaluation of the MHSA.
 As a part of the evaluation, UCLA will be administering a survey to be completed by adult consumers, parents of child consumers, or other family or non-family member representatives.
 The survey will ask questions about consumers’ experiences with crisis interventions, peer/family support programs, and employment services in the public mental health system.
 The survey is available in both English and Spanish.
 The survey is available at: http://www.healthychild.ucla.edu/StatewideSurvey/

 Please Note: UCLA will be accepting surveys from mid-April through May 25th.

 If you have any further questions about this study, please contact Todd Sosna at email@example.com or (805) 452-1010.

 Community Forum Summaries

-The Modesto Community Forum summary from December 8, 2011 is now available.
-The Roseville and San Francisco Community Forum summaries from April 26 and September 27th, respectively, have also been completed.
-These three community forum summaries precede a final report which will be available in February.
+The Chico Community Forum summary from April 4, 2012 is now available.
+The Roseville, San Francisco, and Modesto Community Forum summaries from April 26th, September 27th, and December 8th, 2011 respectively, have also been completed.

 Logic Model and Principles Paper